-The City of Ottawa believes in a city for everyone - not because it is required through federal, provincial and municipal legislation and policies - but because we all benefit
+The City of Ottawa believes in a city for everyone - not because it is required through federal, provincial and municipal legislation and policies - but because we all benefit when everyone is included.
+Our community is becoming more and more diverse and so are the needs and aspirations of our residents and business owners.
+For this reason, we need to take diversity into consideration when we plan and deliver programs.

 The City of Ottawa is Canada's capital.
 Located in eastern Ontario, Ottawa is the fourth largest urban region in Canada and is home to more than one million people.
 Although Ottawa is recognized for being home to the federal government and bustling downtown core, it is also known for its beautiful countryside, and other rural attractions.
-The City of Ottawa spans across 2,796 km2, which is larger than the cities of Calgary, Edmonton, Toronto, Vancouver, and Montreal combined, and is a blend of urban, suburban and rural communities.
+The City of Ottawa spans across 2,796 km, which is larger than the cities of Calgary, Edmonton, Toronto, Vancouver, and Montreal combined, and is a blend of urban, suburban and rural communities.